Christmas Gifts for Coworkers

 Anytime after December 1st is appropriate for Christmas gifts, but try to gift before the week that Christmas falls on.
 You want to try to avoid people being on vacation and out of the office.
 I typically find the 2nd week of December to be a good time in the workplace for presents.

 Try to arrive a few minutes early in the morning and place the gifts at everyone's desks.
-This will help with any awkward encounters if they aren't planning to gift or haven't bought any yet.
+This will help with any awkwardness encounters if they aren't planning to gift or haven't bought any yet.

 What is a Good Christmas Gift for a Coworker?

 To get a good gift, try to pick something that matches their personality.
-If they're the one participating in every desk decorating contest and bake-off, they'll likely enjoy the snowman mug and holiday scented candles.
+If they're the ones participating in every desk decorating contest and bake-off, they'll likely enjoy the snowman mug and holiday scented candles.
 If they typically avoid showing their holiday spirit, you may want to select food gifts or non-festive choices like caramels, tea and coffee sets, and a mug for use outside of the holiday season.
 Whichever personality you're shopping for, there are several ideas listed below for inspiration.

-Spread holiday cheer through Christmas themed items such as mugs, spa gifts, and food sets, which are always joyful.
+Spread holiday cheer through Christmas-themed items such as mugs, spa gifts, and food sets, which are always joyful.
 Items to relieve stress, including candles, essential oils, and lotions, can be found in festive and standard scents.
 Office items such as journals and small desk accessories.
 Gift cards to a nearby coffee shop or their favorite lunch spot.
 Food gifts and wine, if permitted at your office, are good choices as well.

 This festive jar comes complete with chocolate chips and marshmallows.